 Trusting the effectiveness of your IT security controls is crucial to mitigate risks and malicious access to your systems and the information they store.
-Penetration testing is one of the most effective methods to gain assurance of your IT security.
+Penetration testing with a CREST-Approved provider is one of the most effective methods to gain assurance of your IT security.

 When looking for a penetration testing provider, it’s essential to have confidence in the skills and knowledge of the provider who performs your assessment.
 Choosing a CREST-approved penetration testing provider gives you the assurance that their cyber security services are of the highest quality and technical standards.

 CREST Penetration testing is the process of methodically scrutinising an IT system’s security using similar techniques and tools that a malicious actor would use.
 Penetration testing is primarily used to gain assurance in the effectiveness of IT security controls and identify vulnerabilities.

 Penetration testers are armed with the task of finding methods that an attacker can use to gain access to your computer network(s) and sensitive information.
 If you have a good understanding of your IT security controls, you may know some of the weaknesses your penetration test will find.
 In this case, the test can confirm your suspicions.

 This will depend on the maturity of your organisation’s security strategy and how much internal investment you put into your security.
 Primarily, penetration testing is used to discover weaknesses that you weren’t aware existed, and will often confirm the extent of damage that may be caused by compromising them.